10 essential steps for expats arriving in the Netherlands

 You will receive a Dutch health insurance card shortly afterwards which will have your name, date of birth, BSN number and policy number.

 9. Orientate around the neighbourhood - start getting to know your local area.
-Find out where the shops and supermarkets are, the public transport options and where to dispose of your rubbish/recycling.
-If you have children what are the schooling arrangements?
+Find out where the shops and supermarkets are, the public transport options and how to dispose of your rubbish and recycling.
+If you have children what are the childcare or schooling arrangements?